Kulmiye Peace, Unity, and Development Party

 The Kulmiye Peace, Unity and Development Party (Xisbiga Kulmiye Nabad, Midnimo iyo Horumarka; حزب التضامن), also known as simply Kulmiye (lit.
 'Solidarity'), is a political party in Somaliland.
 The party was founded by Ahmed Mohamed Mohamoud "Silanyo" in May 2002, ahead of the first municipal elections later that year.
 The party is mainly supported by people from the Habr Je'lo, Habr Awal and Darod clans.

 In the presidential elections of 14 April 2003, its candidate Ahmed Mohamed Mohamoud "Silanyo" won 42.1% of the popular vote.
 He was narrowly defeated by Dahir Riyale Kahin.

 In parliamentary elections held on 29 September 2005, the party won 34.1% of the vote and 28 out of 82 seats.

 In the 2010 presidential election, Silanyo and his running mate Abdirahman Saylici claimed victory and comfortably defeated Kahin.

 In the 2017 presidential election, President Silanyo chose not to seek a second term in office.
 Muse Bihi Abdi, who became party Chairman in 2015 and his running mate, incumbent Vice President Abdirahman Saylici won with 55% of the vote.

-History of leaders

-2017 Somaliland presidential election

-Presidential elections were held in Somaliland on 13 November 2017, the third direct presidential election since 2003.
-General elections had been scheduled to be held in Somaliland on 27 March 2017 to elect both the President and House of Representatives, but were initially postponed by six months due to the drought condition in the region.
-The elections to elect the President and Vice President were eventually held separately on 13 November.
-Incumbent President Ahmed Mohamed Mohamoud of the Kulmiye did not run for a second term.

-The result was a victory for the ruling Kulmiye party and its candidate Muse Bihi Abdi, who received 55% of the vote.